Al3x-G/GM-RockClimbing/testing.md

 * Firefox
 * Opra

-Additional testing was taken by friends,family and members of the climbing group on a variety of devices and screen sizes.
+Additional testing was taken by friends, family and members of the climbing group on a variety of devices and screen sizes.
 They reported no issues when browsing and actually liked the site!